Bone-directed therapy can specifically target bone metastasis and help alleviate its side effects.

 - Taking appropriate dietary supplements

 - Not smoking

 - Taking steps to prevent falls, such as installing and using grab bars

 Effective Bone-Directed Therapy

 Tampa General Hospital provides comprehensive and effective treatment options for bone metastasis, including bone-directed therapy.
 We are dedicated to providing our cancer patients with the highest level of care and providing world-class outcomes.
-According to the 2020-2021 information published by U.S. News & World Report, TGH ranks among the top eight hospitals in Florida as well as the top 10% for cancer care in the United States.
+Tampa General Hospital has earned “high performing” designation for cancer care by U.S. News & World Report for 2023-24, meaning we are ranked among the top 10% of U.S. hospitals.